sumendar/sumendar.github.io/content/home/about.md

 I am an experienced data analyst in the quantity field by extracting, organizing, aggregating, transforming, analyzing, and visualizing the data.
 I can able to build, train, and evaluate predictive models using Python, R, SQL, Talend, Trifacta, OpenRefine, and Excel including business intelligence tools like Tableau, Power BI in association with basic familiarity with cloud and big data analytical platforms.

-I am currently pursuing post-graduation in data science, I had bachelor’s and master’s degrees in STEM disciplines specialized within mathematics, statistics, and computer science.
+I am currently pursuing post-graduation in data science, I had bachelor’s and master’s degrees in STEM disciplines Specializations within mathematics, statistics, and computer science.

 My specialties include but are not limited to: data pre-processing, data cleansing, data manipulation, exploratory data analysis (EDA), data visualizations, and machine learning.